Watu Wa Maana Childrens Centre, Ruiru, Kenya (43 Children)

 October 23, 2023

-Haven of Hope International is proud to announce that John and Wanjiru Kanyoni, directors of Watu Wa Maana in Ruirui, Kenya, have been selected as the recipients of a scholarship from TCU’s Trust Based Relationship Intervention (TBRI) training for trainer’s certification.
-Out of 250 applicants, John and Wanjiru stood out for their commitment to serving…
+Last year, John and Wanjiru Kanyoni, directors of Watu Wa Maana in Ruirui, Kenya, were selected as the recipients of a scholarship from TCU’s Trust Based Relationship Intervention (TBRI) training for trainer’s certification.
+Out of 250 applicants, John and Wanjiru stood out for their commitment to serving street children through their home, Watu Wa Maana.…

 From Surviving to Thriving – A Progress Report on Watu Wa Maana Children’s Center, Ruiru, Kenya